tum-gis/ckanext-grouphierarchy-sddi/README.md

-# ckanext-grouphierarchy - group hierarchy for CKAN
+# ckanext-grouphierarchy

-This CKAN extension is intended to be used in combination with the [SDDI CKAN Docker container](https://github.com/tum-gis/SDDI-CKAN-Docker).

 ## Overview
+This extension based on the [ckanext-hierarchy](https://github.com/ckan/ckanext-hierarchy) extension.

-Provides a new field on the group edit form to select a parent group.
+The `ckanext-grouphierarchy` provides a new field on the group edit form to select a parent group.
 This new hierarchical arrangement of groups is displayed using templates in this extension, instead of the usual list.
 An group page also displays the section of the tree.
 This version (0.2) of this extension also supports the group labeling on the dataset page and on the search page where the datasets are listed.
 Please note the labeling is only for the main group [id='main-categories'] including 9 sub-groups/children.